Is Cairo Safe in January 2026?

 Is Cairo safe to visit in January?

-Cairo is moderate risk for tourists in January.
+Cairo is lower risk for tourists in January.
 This is winter / low season for the North Africa region.
 Our database documents 19 scams year-round — during January, winter low season in the northern hemisphere means fewer tourists and reduced scam pressure — though year-round operators remain active at major indoor attractions and transport hubs.
 The most common risks are tour & activities, street scams, other scams.

 Is January a good time to visit Cairo?